APDesign | ARCH | Degree Paths | MS of ARCH | Student Work | Why ARCH | Faculty | Opportunities | Apply

 The Master of Science in Architecture program at Kansas State University is a post-professional program of study requiring a minimum of 30 semester credit hours for completion of the degree.
 The program usually requires two years in residence, and is designed to enable students to pursue specialized study in specific Architectural topics.
 It is not a NAAB accredited degree.

-Specializations are available in Design Theory, Ecological and Sustainable Design, and Environment Behavior and Place Studies.
+Specializations are available in Design Theory and Ecological and Sustainable Design.
 These areas of specialized study in the Master of Science in Architecture program accommodate graduates of five or six year programs in architecture, interior architecture, or landscape architecture, and of certain four year baccalaureate degrees.
 Applicants are considered upon the merits of their academic backgrounds and proposed programs of study.
 Minimum entrance requirements established by the Kansas State University Graduate School include a bachelor's degree from an accredited university and a grade point average of B (3.0) or better in the last two years of undergraduate study (or a "first class" degree).

 This program focuses on research, and therefore does not include the full range of topics required to qualify a student to sit for the examination to become licensed to practice architecture.
 Since research is the mode of learning at the limits of knowledge, our objective is to develop the capacities needed for independent study and research.